10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 Navi Options

-To allow the reader to navigate the content in the way they wish:
+To allow the reader to navigate the content in any manner they wish:

 • provide a variety of navigation options;